-20Similar groupings are performed when using responses that are measured on a four-point Likert scale (usually concerning perceptions or self-confidence) so that the outcome variables can be directly interpreted as proportions.
-We have checked that the results are not qualitatively affected by such grouping.
+&lt;sup>15Similar groupings are performed when using responses that are measured on a four-point Likert scale (usually concerning perceptions or self-confidence) so that the outcome variables can be directly interpreted as proportions.
+The results are not qualitatively affected by such grouping.